Carlover101/AutoMCServer/index.md

 ### Troubleshooting

+#### All Versions:

 Problem:
 - Program errors out when trying to download jar files.

 Solution:
 - Make sure you extracted the zip or tar.gz file to your Downloads folder and not somwhere else.

+#### Versions 1.3.2 and below:

 Problem:
+- Program exits or prints error if Minecraft server version typed incorrectly.

+Solution:
+- Try restarting the program and make sure you type in the correct version.
+Use project versions [1.3.3](https://github.com/Carlover101/AutoMCServer/releases) and above

+#### Versions 1.3 and below

+Problem:
-- Python prints and error when trying to run the script_main.py file for versions 1.3 and below.
+- Python prints and error when trying to run the script_main.py file.

 Soltuion:
 - This usually happens when you are using a version of Python below 3.6.
 Refer to [Installing Python](https://carlover101.github.io/AutoMCServer/#installing-python) to update the version.